top of page

 Small steps can lead to big changes.

-Solution is not necessary directly related to the problem.
+The solution is not necessarily directly related to the problem.

 The language for solution development is different from that needed to describe a problem.